 There are no potential shares to be issued under options outstanding at the date of this report.

 Non-Audit Services

-During the year Stantons International or any of its associated entities did not provide any non-audit services to the Group.
+During the year neither Stantons International or any of its associated entities provided any non-audit services to the Group.